Baskar-t/baskar-t.github.io/_posts/2021-08-10-Sentiment analysis zero-shot classification using huggingface transformers.md

----
-layout: post
-title:  " Sentiment analysis zero-shot classification using huggingface transformers"
+### Sentiment analysis zero-shot classification using huggingface transformers
-author: baskar
-image: assets/images/image1.jfif
-categories: [ML & DL projects]
-tags: [Huggingface,tranformers]
-featured: false
-hidden: false
----

 Learn how to do zero-shot classification of text using the Huggingface transformers pipeline